 Complete the New Owner Registration Form on the following page.
-The Model Name, Product Identification Number (PIN), and serial number is located on a plate on the side of the pedestal at the Street side operator control stand.
+The Model Name, Product Identification Number (PIN), and serial number is located on a plate inside the operator's cab.
+The six digit serial number is shown on a plate on the outside of the operator's cab on the RS models and on the product identification plate on the side of the main frame in the street side operator's stand.